Complications of cervical cancer can occur as a side effect of treatment or as the result of advanced cervical cancer.

 In some cases of advanced cervical cancer, the cancerous tumour can press against the ureters, blocking the flow of urine out of the kidneys.
 The build-up of urine inside the kidneys is known as hydronephrosis and can cause the kidneys to become swollen and stretched.

-Severe cases of hydronephrosis can cause the kidneys to become scarred, which can lead to loss of most or all of the kidneys' functions.
+Severe cases of hydronephrosis can cause the kidneys to become scarred, which can lead to the loss of most or all of the kidneys' functions.
 This is known as kidney failure.

 Kidney failure can cause a wide range of symptoms, including: